andersonmalheiro/ecommerce-client-mfe/README.md

 ## 🚀 Running the app

-For the frontend you will need to go inside each app on the `frontend/packages` folder and install their dependencies with `npm install` or `yarn install`
+Install the dependencies with `npm install` or `yarn install` in the project root folder.

-After that you can start each application separately running `npm start` or `yarn start` inside each folder OR you can go to the `frontend` folder and run all apps in parallel with the same command.
+After that you can start each application separately running `npm start` or `yarn start` inside each folder on `packages` dir OR you can run the same command in the root folder to start all apps in parallel.

 ---

 ### 🐋 Docker

 In the future the entire application can be started by running `docker-compose up` in the root folder.
 This will run the database, services and clients in a docker environment, but for now only the **auth** app is dockerized.

-### 🔐 Auth

-For the auth app configuration, copy the `.env.example` in the root folder and rename it to `.env`.
-Inside it you will find the environment variables necessary to the database image and database connections work.
-So with that in mind, you need to change the values to the ones that best suit your situation.

-You can start it alone by running `docker-compose up server` and it will be available on `http://localhost:8080`